-Communities@Work is the largest not for profit organisation in Canberra, that delivers high quality children’s services, community services and qualifications and training.
-We are a public company limited by guarantee, governed by a volunteer Board of Directors comprising high profile community leaders.
+Communities at Work is a public company limited by guarantee, governed by a volunteer Board of Directors comprising high profile community leaders.

 Alan Greenslade Chair

 Alan has extensive experience in leading financial management and governance roles in the public and private sector.
 Most recently, Alan was responsible for the Commonwealth‘s financial reporting, estimates and cash management at the Department of Finance.
 Previous executive roles have included at the Australian National Audit Office, in the funds management industry and as a policy advisor at the UK Treasury.
 He has had a longstanding commitment to the community sector in Australia.

 Dr Brian Babington AM Deputy Chair